MicrosoftDocs/win32/desktop-src/GPMC/igpmbackupdirex-property-methods.md

 - Gpmgmt.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IGPMBackupDirEx Property Methods

-The property method of the [**IGPMBackupDirEx**](igpmbackupdirex.md) interface gets the property that is described in the following table.
+The property method of the [**IGPMBackupDirEx**](/windows/previous-versions/Gpmgmt/nn-gpmgmt-igpmbackupdirex?branch=master) interface gets the property that is described in the following table.
 For a general discussion of property methods, see [**Interface Property Methods**](https://msdn.microsoft.com/library/aa746378) in the ADSI documentation.

 ## Properties